101arrowz/fzstd/README.md

 ```

 ## Considerations
-Unlike my Zlib implementation [`fflate`](https://github.com/101arrowz/fflate), WebAssembly ports of Zstandard are usually significantly (40-50%) faster than `fzstd`.
-However, they fail to decompress most archives without the decompressed size provided in advance.
-Moreover, they do not support streaming and thereby allocate a large amount of memory that cannot be freed.
-Lastly, `fzstd` is absolutely tiny: at 8kB minified and 3.8kB after gzipping, it's much smaller than most WASM implementations.
+Unlike my Zlib implementation [`fflate`](https://github.com/101arrowz/fflate), WebAssembly ports of Zstandard are usually significantly (30-40%) faster than `fzstd`.
+For very large decompression payloads (>100 MB), you'll usually want to use a WebAssembly port instead.
+However, `fzstd` has a few advantages.
+- Most WebAssembly ports do not support streaming, so they allocate a large amount of memory that cannot be freed.
+- Some WASM ports cannot operate without being provided the decompressed size of the data in advance. `fzstd` decides how much memory to allocate from the frame headers.
+- `fzstd` is absolutely tiny: at **8kB minified and 3.8kB after gzipping**, it's much smaller than most WASM implementations.

 Please note that unlike the reference implementation, `fzstd` only supports a maximum backreference distance of 2<sup>25</sup> bytes.
-If you need to decompress files with an "ultra" compression level (20 or greater) AND if your files can be above 32MB decompressed, `fzstd` *might* fail to decompress properly.
-Consider using a WebAssembly port for files this large (though this may be difficult if you don't know the decompressed size).
+If you need to decompress files with an "ultra" compression level (20 or greater) AND your files can be above 32MB decompressed, `fzstd` may fail to decompress properly.
+Consider using a WebAssembly port for files this large.